mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 If you're building a 1 Gbps network, you can buy regular RJ45 Ethernet cables and call it a day.

-If you go above 1 Gbps speeds, you have to choose between Ethernet or fiber cables.
+If you go above 1 Gbps speeds, you have to choose between Ethernet and fiber cables.

 With Ethernet, it's simple.
 Your Ethernet adapter has an Ethernet port, so you plug in an Ethernet cable.
 Easy peasy!